AdaCore/spark2014/lrm/source/subprograms.rst

 Global Aspects
 ~~~~~~~~~~~~~~

-If subprogram does not have a separate declaration its body or body
+If a subprogram does not have a separate declaration its body or body
 stub may have a ``global_aspect`` in its aspect specification where
 the same rules as for a ``global_aspect`` in a subprogram declaration
 apply.
 When a subprogram has a ``global_aspect`` either in its